 To maintain the highest level of content consistency with the workforce, I often invite professionals in the field to come to my classes as guest speakers.
 Students learn real world content in my courses.

-In sum, my philosophy of teaching involves a careful systematic planning, trust, a multitude of learning techniques, technology, a cognitive constructivist point of view, based on the principles of Immediacy theory.
+In sum, my philosophy of teaching involves a careful systematic planning for inside and outside of the classroom, trust, a multitude of learning techniques, technology, a cognitive constructivist point of view, based on the principles of Immediacy theory.
 I believe in shaping and inspiring minds so that they may become the most they can be.
 I find pleasure in being the facilitator in this process.